jesse-zwd/anixScrapy/README.md

 # AniX - Stream Animes

-This is the backend repository of AniX built with scrapy framework.
+This is the backend of AniX built with scrapy framework.

 ## Spiders